 Ollie Dabbous' iconic nest egg and the truffled scrambled eggs (if you go for breakfast) have made waves on social media, drawing people in from all over.
 If you're there for dinner, be sure to save room for the gargantuan cheese trolley and definitely opt for the wine pairing.Book now

 Famed for its exceptional brunch offering, The Wolseley’s distinguished dining room offers classic, British grandeur.
 Nestled between the Ritz, Fortnum & Mason and a two-minute walk from Green Park, it's a great stop-over should you be sightseeing or shopping nearby.

-The restaurant serves probably the best Eggs Benedict in town- pair it with a decadent hot drink such as an Affogato (espresso poured over vanilla ice cream) or a Mozart (coffee with hazelnut liqueur, hot chocolate, crème chantilly and almond flakes).
+The restaurant serves probably the best Eggs Benedict in town- pair it with a decadent hot drink such as an Affogato (espresso poured over vanilla ice cream) or a Mozart (coffee with hazelnut liqueur, hot chocolate, crème chantilly and almond flakes).book now

 A sister restaurant to Asian fine dining instituion Hakkasan, Yauatcha specialises in creating delectable Cantonese Dim Sum with creative, modern twists.
 Expect to eat your fill of flavoursome dumplings and delicate, artfully crafted pasteries.